Different Types of Mutual Funds in India

 1. Equity Funds

 As the name suggests, equity mutual fund schemes majorly invest in equities/stocks.
-It indicates that these funds are high-risk and have the potential to produce amazing returns in the long run.
+It indicates that these funds are high-risk and have the potential to produce excellent returns in the long run.
 Equity funds can be further classified into different categories:

 • Large Cap: